-You will develop and document your Personal Development Plan at the beginning of COP Block 1 and update this at the beginning of COP Block 2.
+You will develop and document your Personal Development Plan at the beginning of the COP year.
 In your PDP you will summarize your personal learning goals during the COP-2 experience.

 Step 1: Identify learning needs

 Consider if there are clinical skills or other competencies that you would like to enhance during the COP clinical experiences.
 Write down the areas that you would like to work on.